-Italian Polenta Cookies are traditionally sandy in texture; sort of like a spritz cookie, but with a little added oomph from polenta mixed into the batter.
-I love the way the bits of polenta break between my teeth as I chew while the rest of the cookie sort of melts away.
+Italian Polenta Cookies are traditionally sandy in texture; sort of like a spritz cookie, but with a little added oomph from the polenta mixed into the batter.
+I love the way the polenta breaks between my teeth while the rest of the cookie sort of melts away.

-These cookies perfectly pair the flavors of vanilla and orange zest.
+This cookie has two major flavor components, vanilla and citrus.
 One doesn’t really overpower the other they just work in harmony bouncing around your taste buds until they fade away.

 - 1 3/4 cup gluten free all-purpose flour